Skip to main content

 Sometimes information you provide on your Free Application for Federal Student Aid (FAFSA) no longer accurately reflects your or your family’s financial situation.
 There are certain circumstances where financial aid professionals at the University can review and update your FAFSA.

-Note: If the Expected Family Contribution (EFC) on your Student Aid Report (SAR) is "0" you have already been offered the maximum amount of aid you are eligible to receive.
+Note: If the Student Aid Index (SAI) on your FAFSA Submission Summary is "-1500" you have already been offered the maximum amount of aid you are eligible to receive.
 Also, not all appeals will result in additional financial aid.

-See our EFC Calculation Appeal webpage for conditions that may be considered for appeal as well as instructions on requesting and completing the appeal.
+See our EFC/SAI Calculation Appeal webpage for conditions that may be considered for appeal as well as instructions on requesting and completing the appeal.

 Return to Top of Page